 During the 1990s, we developed our thematic priorities to focus research on scientific and national priorities.
 These were later replaced and our priorities were defined in an extensive strategic review that was carried out in 2005.
 Our current strategic priorities were introduced in 2011.

 In July 2014 we launched a consultation to inform our future strategic direction.
-This will inform the development of our next Strategic Plan, which will be launched in early 2015.
+This has informed the development of our new Strategic Plan, which was published January 2015.

 More about ESRC